 Natural Force Organic MCT Oil, $34.99

-One of the most popular benefits of MCT oil is its weight-loss and weight-management properties.
+One of the most popular benefits of MCT oil is its weight loss and weight-management properties.
 By releasing peptide YY and leptin, MCT oil helps us feel fuller for longer.
 When we feel fuller, we tend to eat less throughout the day, which can aid in weight and fat loss.
+For those doing intermittent fasting, this can be a huge help.
 If you’re worried about potentially putting on extra weight this holiday season, incorporating MCT oil into your routine could prove helpful.

 Dr Approved MCT Oil, $15.98